yjk16/aws/vpc.md

 ----

-### 4. Public subnet
+### 4. Create subnets

 CLick `Subnet` on the left and then click `Create subnet`

-You have to select VPC.
+You have to select a VPC.
 Can search your name again to find the one you want.

 ![alt](createsubnet.png)